Ridge A, Antarctica

 PLATO-R, the PLATeau Observatory for Ridge A, is a self-contained automated platform for conducting year-round experiments completely robotically from the Antarctic plateau.
 It is the result of a scientific collaboration between the University of Arizona and the University of New South Wales.

 PLATO-R runs without any human intervention on site.
-In fact, the closest person is 928 km away and there is no possibility of any maintenance to PLATO-R until January 2013.
+In fact, the closest person is 929 km away and there is no possibility of any maintenance to PLATO-R for 51 weeks of the year.
+Servicing occurs one week a year during summer.
 PLATO-R has to generate its own electricity and heat, and is responsible for its own internet connectivity.

 PLATO-R was taken to Ridge A by members of the University of Arizona and University of New South Wales, over a three day period beginning on 20 January 2012.
 PLATO-R is situated at a longitude of 72:42:58E, a latitude of -81:40:24.8S, and an elevation of 4,035m (as measured with the GPS in the PLATO-R supervisor computer).
 The Mission Time at top right shows how long PLATO-R has been successfully running.

 PLATO-R is an evolution of the original PLATO experiment that began operation at the Chinese Kunlun station at Dome A in January 2008.
-The original PLATO ran continuously for 204 days in 2008, and, following servicing missions in January of each year since, has operated continuously from January 2009.
-It is still running at the time of writing (March 2012).
+The original PLATO ran continuously for 204 days in 2008, and, following servicing missions in January of each year since, has operated continuously from January 2009 until 2012.
+A new observatory, PLATO-A, has taken over from PLATO at Dome A.

 Power systems and control